What is MRD?

 Need to Know

-Today, new treatments are helping patients like you live longer than ever before.
-If you are a candidate for clonoSEQ, reliable and precise MRD testing with clonoSEQ can:
+Today, new treatments are helping people with blood cancer do better than ever before.
+If you are a candidate, clonoSEQ can:

-- Tell you how much cancer is detected when the cancer is present at a very low level
+- Tell you how much cancer is detected even when the cancer is at a very low level

 - Help your doctor measure your response to treatment

-- Help you and your doctor understand your prognosis now or at any point in your disease journey1
+- Help you and your doctor understand your prognosis now and plan for treatment decisions later1

 This page is intended for a US-based audience.

-clonoSEQ® is an FDA-cleared test used to detect minimal residual disease (MRD) in bone marrow from patients with multiple myeloma or B-cell acute lymphoblastic leukemia (B-ALL) and blood or bone marrow from patients with chronic lymphocytic leukemia (CLL).
-CLL Clonality (ID) Tests will also produce an IGHV status result, which is provided as a CLIA-validated laboratory developed test (LDT) but which has not been cleared or approved by the FDA.
-Additionally, clonoSEQ is available for use in other lymphoid cancers and specimen types as a CLIA-validated LDT.
-For important information about the FDA-cleared uses of clonoSEQ including test limitations, please visit clonoSEQ.com/technical-summary.
+clonoSEQ® is an FDA-cleared test used to detect minimal residual disease (MRD) in bone marrow from patients with multiple myeloma or B-cell acute lymphoblastic leukemia (B-ALL) and blood or bone marrow from patients with chronic lymphocytic leukemia (CLL). clonoSEQ is also available for use in other lymphoid cancers and specimen types as a CLIA-validated laboratory developed test (LDT).

 clonoSEQ is only available by prescription from a licensed healthcare professional.
 Results may vary.
 Talk to your healthcare provider to see if clonoSEQ testing is right for you.
 For important information about the FDA-cleared uses of clonoSEQ including test limitations, please visit clonoSEQ.com/technical-summary.